lambdina/cffi-python-struct-example/README.md

 ## Testing

 1. First you need to compile as a shared library
-2. Then you need you can execute the `test_cffi.py` located in the current folder.
+2. Then just execute the `test_cffi.py` located in the current folder.

 ```commandline
 gcc -I tes_morts.h -shared -o libmangetesmorts.so -fPIC tes_morts.c